UMBCvision/CompRess/Readme.md

 [comment]: <> (📋Describe how to train the models, with example commands on how to train the models in your paper, including the full training procedure and appropriate hyperparameters.)
 ## Evaluation

-To evaluate NN models on ImageNet, run:
+To run Nearest Neighbor evaluation on ImageNet, run:

 ```eval
 python eval_knn.py \